betsalel-williamson/GenAIBusinessCardScanner/genai-docs/project-practices.md

   - Highly specialized or obscure language constructs.
   - Features that create implicit side effects or hidden complexity.
   - "Magic" features that obscure the underlying logic.

+## Testing Practices

+- **File I/O in Tests**: For simple file input/output operations, prefer creating temporary files directly within tests rather than extensive mocking.
+This approach enhances test clarity and realism.
+Mocking should be reserved for complex interactions with external libraries or systems where setting up realistic test data is overly cumbersome or introduces unnecessary dependencies.